Medical Treatment for Dogs with Kidney Disease

 Phosphate binders commonly use calcium (carbonate, citrate, or acetate) or aluminum hydroxide.
 Note that calcium citrate and other forms of citrate may enhance uptake of aluminum hydroxide, though in most cases this doesn't seem to be a problem in dogs.

 Calcium can be used as a phosphorus binder, but only if ionized calcium levels in the blood are normal and not elevated (hypercalcemia).
 Calcium is not as effective as aluminum-based binders, so is is best used when phosphorus levels are still normal (6.0 or below).
-The most effective calcium binder is Phoslo (calcium acetate, available by prescription only), but plain calcium carbonate, such as from ground eggshells, or other forms of calcium can be used when phosphorus levels in the blood are normal.
+The most effective calcium binder is calcium acetate (Phoslo, available by prescription only in the U.S., or ChemPhos from Chemeyes Pet Health Solutions in the UK, which can be shipped anywhere), but plain calcium carbonate, such as from ground eggshells, or other forms of calcium can be used when phosphorus levels in the blood are normal.
 Calcium acetate has the strongest phosphorus-binding ability, requiring about 40% less calcium to bind the same amount of phosphorus, and is less likely to lead to high calcium levels in the blood.

 More information about calcium: